Boost Focus & Concentration Naturally: Top Tips

 Frequently Asked Questions

-Fatty fish for DHA omega-3s, blueberries for flavonoids, eggs for choline, avocados for healthy fats, leafy greens for folate and antioxidants, nuts and seeds for vitamin E and magnesium, and green tea for caffeine plus L-theanine are the best-evidenced dietary choices for concentration and brain health.
+Foods linked with better concentration include fatty fish like salmon for omega-3 DHA, blueberries for flavonoids, eggs for choline, leafy greens for folate, nuts and seeds for vitamin E and magnesium, and green tea for its caffeine and L-theanine combination.
+A steady, protein-containing breakfast also helps avoid mid-morning energy dips.

 Can meditation improve focus?